Elizabeth Chamblee Burch

 She has been a Visiting Professor at Harvard Law School and won the American Law Institute’s Early Career Scholars Medal in 2015 for her scholarship’s potential to improve the law governing class actions and multidistrict litigation.
 She has also won the Fred.
 C. Zacharias Memorial Prize for professional responsibility scholarship and the Mangano Dispute Resolution Advancement Award for groundbreaking scholarship on multidistrict litigation.

 Mass Tort Deals builds on and synthesizes a decade of Burch’s past scholarship, which has garnered widespread attention and won accolades for its focus on ethical issues.
+Her articles and essays are available for download here.

-She has delivered over 70 lectures at research institutions across the United States to an array of diverse audiences—from law professors at their annual meeting to federal judges at their judicial retreats, lawyers and jurists at the American Law Institute and the American Bar Association, and psychologists at the International Congress on the Psychology of Law.
+She has delivered over 130 lectures at research institutions across the United States to an array of diverse audiences—from law professors at their annual meeting to federal judges at their judicial retreats, lawyers and jurists at the American Law Institute and the American Bar Association, and psychologists at the International Congress on the Psychology of Law.

 \\